laoyin/easy_rasa/xiaofa/data/nlu.md

 - am I talking to a bot?
 - am I talking to a human?

-## intent:
+## intent:love
-- are you a bot?
+- i am lonely
-- are you a human?
+- are you single?
-- am I talking to a bot?
+- are you lonely?
-- am I talking to a human?
+- some one company you ?